China’s Angriest Newspaper Doesn’t Speak for China

 Another former foreign editor, for instance, reportedly slipped the term “rascally varmints” into an editorial to describe members of the U.S. Congress.
 The quote was picked up by the Diplomat, Tehelka, and Freedom House.

-“[They know it will] play well to the ‘look how crazy Chinese media is’ audience at home,” said another former editor, describing frequent foreign media coverage of the Global Times’ mischievous language.
+“[They know it will] play well to the ‘look how crazy Chinese media is’ audience at home,” said another former editor, describing frequent foreign media coverage of the Global Times’s mischievous language.
 “And why let facts and nuance stand in the way of comic gold?”

 The paper undoubtedly does, on occasion, overlap with, or even sway, the government’s views.
 In late 2015, a Global Times editorial condemned a commentary by French journalist Ursula Gauthier in the magazine L’Obs that was critical of terrorism crackdowns in the volatile region of Xinjiang.
 The editorial sparked a series of state media attacks and online nationalist backlash that culminated in Gauthier’s expulsion from China.